Octachron/codept/README.md

 # To do

-- Improved exterior api for integration in build tools
+- Improved exterior API for integration in build tools

 - Parallelized version:
   - ast parsing